cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

 .. note::

+    Node-to-node encryption is a beta feature.
+Please provide feedback and file a GitHub issue if you experience any problems.

-    Node to node encryption feature is tested and supported with direct routing modes.
+    Node-to-node encryption is tested and supported with direct routing modes.
     Using with encapsulation/tunneling is not currently tested or supported.

     Support with tunneling mode is tracked with :gh-issue:`13663`.